A Yangtze River Cruise winds through hundreds of miles of incredible natural beauty taking in centuries of Chinese culture

 What’s the entertainment?

 From welcome parties to fashion shows, film screenings and lectures, Tai-Chi classes to karaoke – there is a wide array of entertainment options on offer with a full schedule provided to you upon arrival.
-There is also a gym, swimming pool, a spa, a library and a variety of small shops too.
+There is also a gym, a swimming pool, a spa, a library and a variety of small shops too.

 What about payments and tips?

 Major credit cards are accepted on the cruise ship and most purchases will be put on your cabin bill and paid for upon checkout.
-Generally, in China it is not necessary to tip excessively but a tip of around 150 RMB (AU$31) paid upon checkout is appreciated.
+Generally, in China, it is not necessary to tip excessively but a tip of around 150 RMB (AU$31) paid upon checkout is appreciated.
 This is then pooled and shared between the staff.